Developer: Sega Publisher: Sega Release: 1991 Genre: Platformer

-Looking back its kind of surprising how overlooked Sega’s handling of the Disney is.
+Looking back its kind of surprising how adventurous Sega were with the Disney license.
 While Capcom and Virgin churned out unambitious platformers Sega were not afraid to take risks.
 While Castle of Illusion was a bit safe Quackshot and its formula was a bit different.
 One part platformer and two parts adventure it is vastly underrated and often forgotten.
 Next to World of Illusion it might be my favorite Disney licensed title from that generation.
 Do not pass up this great title!

 One day while perusing Uncle Scrooge’s library Donald stumbles on a map that details the location of King Garuzia’s treasure.
 With dreams of being richer than Scrooge Donald sets off to find this lost treasure.
 The map is incomplete, which necessitates a worldwide treasure hunt to find the missing pieces and ultimately the treasure.
 Unfortunately Pete overhears his plan and also follows Donald Duck to reach the treasure first.

 Donald Duck is far from the most agile platforming star.
 He walks at a leisurely pace and his dash is more of a waddle.
-You won’t need it outside of a few unique situations however.
-Lining up jumps can be a little tricky as Donald doesn’t have much air time.
+You will not need it outside of a few unique situations however.
+Lining up jumps can be a little tricky as Donald does not have much air time.
 He also slides a little before coming to a complete stop.
 Speaking of sliding, the slide maneuver is the MVP of Donald’s move set.
 Not only is it faster than walking but it sees significant use throughout the game.
 A rarely used ability is his temper; eating five chili peppers sends Donald into a blinding rage, taking out everything in his path.
-Unfortunately you’ll probably manage this three times during the course of the game.
+Unfortunately you will probably manage this three times during the course of the game.

 Of all the games starring the Duck family Quackshot next to DuckTales captures the spirit of the Carl Barks comics.
 Indiana Jones is also a heavy inspiration as Donald looks the part as well.
 Rather than a linear set of stages there is a world map you can explore at your leisure.
-New locations open up as you find clues or are told by NPCs.
-All of the jet setting has a purpose; oftentimes you’ll need a specific item to progress in certain countries.
+New locations open up as you find clues or receive information from NPCs.
+All of the jet setting has a purpose; oftentimes you need a specific item to progress in certain countries.
 While it gives the illusion of a nonlinear adventure in truth there is a set path with very little deviation.
 There’s just enough freedom to make the game more free form than it actually is.

 In Closing